poojakota17/linux/README.md

 ### **Question 3**:

 * Yes the exits increase at a stable rate if nothing is done on the test VM and the test file is executed again and again at fixed intervals.
-But if we execute diferent type of instruction or commands in the test VM, the exits are different and change at a different rate.
+But if we execute different type of instruction or commands in the test VM, the exits are different and change at a different rate.
 Yes there are more exits for some instruction like for eg: reboot takes a different amount of exits compared to cpuid.
 * A full VM reboot takes approximately 10,000 -15,000 exits.

 Resources: